projectfluent/fluent/README.md

 # Fluent

-Fluent is a localization paradigm designed to unleash the expressive power of the natural language.
+Fluent is a localization system designed to unleash the expressive power of the natural language.

 This repository contains specification, design and documentation for Fluent.